HeresGabs/discord-focus-mute/README.md

     - Manually mute a server in Discord
     - Find the PATCH request that appears in the Network tab
-    - Copy the entire fetch request and paste it into `server_requests_list.txt`
+    - Copy the entire fetch request and paste it into `server_requests_list.txt` (right-click Copy Value > Copy as Fetch on Firefox)
     - Repeat for each server you want to mute (you only need to do this setup once)

    ⚠️ CAREFUL !
 Those requests contains your user token, it is very important not to share them with ANYONE.